 One of my past projects was a music symbol font, using Don's Metafont (part of TeX) during its early days, along with building tools to help the process.
 Now that I'm back to type design, I'm looking at workflow tools again and have a few ideas to work through.

-My first typeface release in 2013 is 1403 Vintage Mono Pro, a monospace, sans-serif font inspired by the 1960s era IBM 1403 mainframe line printer.
-The initial focus is the A and H printer chains, but expanded from those 52 glyphs to over 1,500 glyphs to support most languages that use the Latin alphabet.
+My first typeface release in 2013 was 1403 Vintage Mono Pro, a monospace, sans-serif font inspired by the 1960s era IBM 1403 mainframe line printer.
+The initial focus was the A and H printer chains, but expanded from those 52 glyphs to over 1,500 glyphs to support most languages that use the Latin alphabet.
 Cyrillic, Greek, and Hebrew support was also added, along with Vietnamese.

 I talked about Resurrecting Type of the IBM 1403 on Friday, 23 August 2013, 3:25pm at TypeCon 2013 in Portland, Oregon.
 It's an honor to be among the speakers selected (my bio) for the 2013 conference program [here's a preview].
 And here's my TypeCon 2013 Conference Trip Report.

-I'm a member of and the Publicity Director for the vintage ballroom dance performance troupe Danse Libre (@danselibre).
+For a decade, I was a member of and the Publicity Director for the vintage ballroom dance performance troupe Danse Libre (@danselibre).
 We recreate social dances from the 1840s to 1930s in formal period attire.
 Dancers around the world have learned from our choreographies and performances.
-I'm also a regular guest performer with the Boulder/Denver, Colorado vintage dance troupe Watch Your Step!
+I'm still a regular guest performer with the Boulder/Denver, Colorado vintage dance troupe Watch Your Step!
+I performed several choreographies with them and taught at their 10-year anniversary show in 2018, having first danced with them 9 years, earlier.
+I've also guest performed, sometimes last minute, with swing dance troupe Double or Nothing and fusion dance troupe Decadance.

 In 2014, I taught a 3-day Movement Education workshop for 6th to 12th grade teachers on how to social partner dance and teach the dances they learned.
 I wrote up a 26-page booklet of notes for them to use as lesson plans based on what was taught at the workshop, including general movement without explanation, partner connection practice, one-step, cross-step waltz, swing, and a couple mixers (Paul Jones and Charleston Madison).
 I'll be working with bay area teachers to expand upon that curriculum and lesson plans.